 2.25 The Welsh Government published Wales' first marine plan in November 2019.
 It sets out a national policy for the next 20 years for the use of the Welsh marine plan regions inshore and offshore.
 It has been prepared and adopted under the Marine and Coastal Access Act (MCAA) 2009.
-Applicants should use the Plan and supporting material to formulate proposals and license applications, and by public authorities and others to inform decision making and to understand the Welsh Government's policy for sustainable development in the Plan area.
+It is noted that the Welsh National Marine Plan (WNMP) area and JLDP area overlap, with the WNMP having influence up to mean high water spring tides.
+Applicants should use the Plan WNMP and supporting material to formulate proposals and license applications, and by public authorities and others to inform decision making and to understand the Welsh Government's policy for sustainable development in the Plan area.